erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 Coupling Types
 --------------

-ERF supports both one-way and two-coupling; this is a run-time input
+ERF supports one-way, two-way, and "mixed" coupling; this is a run-time input

 ::

-      erf.coupling_type = "OneWay" or "TwoWay"
+      erf.coupling_type = "OneWay" or "TwoWay" or "Mixed"

-By one-way coupling, we mean that between each pair of refinement levels, only the coarse mesh communicates data to the fine mesh.
+By one-way coupling, we mean that between each pair of refinement levels, the coarse mesh communicates data to the fine mesh to serve as boundary conditions for the time advance of the fine solution .
 For cell-centered quantities, and face-baced normal momenta on the coarse-fine interface, the coarse data is conservatively interpolated to the fine mesh.
-The interpolated data is utilized to specify ghost cell data (outside of the valid fine region) as well as specify and relax data inside the lateral boundaries of the fine region.
+The interpolated data is utilized to specify ghost cell data (outside of the valid fine region) as well as specified and relaxation data inside the lateral boundaries of the fine region.
 More specifically, a user may specify the total width of the interior Dirichlet and relaxation region with ``erf.cf_width = <Int>`` (yellow + blue) and analogously the width of the interior Dirichlet region may be specified with